Architectural Building Engineering Technology

 Associate in Science Degree

-The Architectural Building Engineering Technology Program is based upon the premise that buildings are designed and built using the team concept.
-As an integral member of that team, the architectural engineer must have the ability to create and construct buildings that will answer the economic, safety, technical, and aesthetic requirements of a project.
-This program allows the student to develop those necessary abilities by emphasizing the fundamentals of architectural design combined with the scientific and engineering aspects of planning, structures, environmental systems, and construction.
-The program is also designed to instill within the student a sense of professionalism and a desire to serve and contribute to society through the solutions of its problems in a way which is technically, environmentally, and socially acceptable.
+The Architectural Building Engineering Technology Program is based upon the premise that buildings are designed and built using a team concept.
+As an integral member of that team, the architectural engineer must have the ability to create and construct buildings that will answer the economic, safety, technical, sustainability, and aesthetic requirements of a project.
+The associate degree program allows the student to develop these necessary abilities by emphasizing the fundamentals of architectural design, structural engineering, environmental systems, sustainability, and construction technology.
+The program is also designed to instill within the student a sense of professionalism and a desire to serve and contribute to society.

-In the associate degree program, students develop the basic skills in drafting, graphic communications, design, CAD, construction documents, construction techniques and concepts, and materials.
-Green Technology and Sustainable Design are encorporated into the entire curriculum.
-Upon successful completion of the associate degree program, students can continue into the bachelor program.
+In the associate degree program, students also develop basic skills in drafting, graphic communications, three dimensional theory, computer aided drafting (CAD), construction documents, construction techniques, green technology, and building materials.
+Upon successful completion of the associate degree program, students can continue into either the NEIT Bachelor of Science in Architectural Building Engineering Technology degree program or the Bachelor of Science in Construction Management degree program.

 Program Mission, Goals and Outcomes